smilofoundation/ethereum-org-website/docs/enterprise/index.md

 ## Organizations

-Some collaborative efforts to make Ethereum enterprise friendly have been put together by different organizations:
+Some collaborative efforts to make Smilo enterprise friendly have been put together by different organizations:

 - [EEA](https://entethalliance.org/)
-*The Enterprise Ethereum Alliance is a member-driven standards organization whose charter is to develop open, blockchain specifications that drive harmonization and interoperability for businesses and consumers worldwide.
+*The Enterprise Smilo Alliance is a member-driven standards organization whose charter is to develop open, blockchain specifications that drive harmonization and interoperability for businesses and consumers worldwide.
 Our global community of members is made up of leaders, adopters, innovators, developers, and businesses who collaborate to create an open, decentralized web for the benefit of everyone.*

 - [Hyperledger Foundation](https://hyperledger.org)
 *Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.*
-*The foundation has some projects in it that work with the Ethereum stack:*
+*The foundation has some projects in it that work with the Smilo stack:*
     - [Hyperledger Besu](https://www.hyperledger.org/blog/2019/08/29/announcing-hyperledger-besu)
     - [Hyperledger Burrow](https://www.hyperledger.org/projects/hyperledger-burrow)